 - Treasury Bills.

 These investments are “liquid” or easy to redeem as cash and are often backed by the U.S. government.
-Funds that invest in this category seek to preserve your capital (the money you invest) and provide a steady stream of current income through the interest earned on the investment.
-These types of investments are considered relatively “secure” and offer a lower investment risk.
-However, this also means that they generally have a lower rate of return and a higher inflation risk than other types of investments.
+These types of investments are considered relatively secure and offer a lower investment risk.
+This means that they generally have a lower rate of return and a higher inflation risk than other types of investments.

 A bond can be bought or sold between the time it is first issued and its maturity date.
 The value of a bond can fluctuate during this period.
 When interest rates are rising, bond prices usually go down.
 The reverse typically happens when interest rates are falling – bond prices usually go up.
 Bonds offer moderate investment and inflation risk.
 Their values are generally subject to fewer price swings than stock funds and usually have a higher rate of return than cash equivalent funds.

 Common stock is a unit of ownership in a company.
 Each share of stock represents a part of the company that issued it.
-Stocks rise and fall in value depending upon the performance of the company and the investment market’s reaction to how well the company is performing.
 In addition to the market value of a stock, some stocks pay dividends, which offer the investor the opportunity for current income without selling the stock.